biointerns/biointerns.github.io/content/posts/ist/index.md

 ---
 layout: post
-title: ISTernship Summer Program
+title: ISTernship Summer Program (2025)
-img: ist_logo200.jpg
+img: ista_biointerns.png
-tags: ["tag_a", "tag_b"]
-date: 2022-01-16
+date: 2024-09-24
 ---

-**SUMMER PROGRAM at the INSTITUTE OF SCIENCE AND TECHNOLOGY AUSTRIA**
+**SUMMER PROGRAM at the INSTITUTE OF SCIENCE AND TECHNOLOGY AUSTRIA (2025)**

 **Where**: Vienna, Austria